I love Bob's Red Mill. Love them. Love them. Love them!

 The range of products they offer today is nothing short of spectacular!
 There are 366 products all of them created with the goal of getting people to eat more whole grains.
 Bob sources his ingredients from select farms ones that have been identified as having preserved heritage seeds and that are non-GMO.
 When Bob says “to your good health” he means it.

 After you complete your tour, for an added treat go to the mill store and restaurant one mile down the road.
 We did some serious damage at the store!
 We stocked up for the next few months on the road when we'll be deprived of access to a lot of healthy food.
 Okay…we also bought some oatmeal cookies that were too die for!

 Two new products we bought at the store have changed my life!

 Confession: I don't like brown rice.
 I haven't found any that I like and I have been searching for a LONG time.
 However, Mr. Misadventures and I keep trying because we know it is better for us than white rice.
 While at the mill store, we decided to buy the Country Rice Blend.
 We took it home that night and made salmon and some of the rice.
 I couldn't believe it when I took the first bite.
 I literally said out loud, “where have you been all my life!”

-The three different rices that are in the mix: whole grain brown rice, Wehani (not sure what that is) and Black Japonica offer just the right balance of texture and flavors, earthy, but not like eating hay.
+The three different kinds of rice that are in the mix: whole grain brown rice, Wehani (not sure what that is), and Black Japonica offer just the right balance of texture and flavors, earthy, but not like eating hay.
 We went back and bought more.
 I will continue to seek this out in every store I go to!
-I’m in love!
+I'm in love!